 12. How should the documents be set out?

-Every document delivered must state clearly the company registered
+Every document delivered must state clearly the registered

 number and must comply with any requirements specified relating to the